nitish2112/website/content/post/gem5-misc/index.md

   image = ""

 +++
-Here I will tyalk about miscellaneous things that you can do with gem5.
+Here I will talk about miscellaneous things that you can use with gem5.
 <!--more-->

 # Adding an option to gem5